 ❔Commonly asked questions

-If you cook mung beans on the stove, you should soak them for at least 1-2 hours to reduce cooking time.
+If you plan to cook mung beans on the stove, it is recommended to soak them for at least 1-2 hours to reduce cooking time.
 On the other hand, soaking is optional if you cook them in an Instant Pot or pressure cooker.

 🍽️More vegan Malaysian recipes